 - As a versatile keto condiment.
 Mayo can make virtually any keto recipe better.
 From being the perfect topping for lamb burgers to serving as a satisfying dip for bacon wrapped asparagus, you can’t go wrong with some high-quality keto mayo.
 (Unless, of course, you eat too much of it.)

-The Bigger Picture: Mayonnaise, the Ketogenic Diet, and Reaching Your Goals
+The Bigger Picture: Keto Mayo, the Ketogenic Diet, and Reaching Your Weight Loss Goals

 Whether you buy the healthiest mayo, choose the cheaper option, or take the do-it-yourself route, it is always important to consider your mayo intake within the broader context of your keto lifestyle, overall health, and fat loss goals.

 Although mayo is one of the best sources of healthy fat for keto success, those fats can still be turned into body fat and impair health when overconsumed.

 The simplest way to find out if that extra keto mayo will slow your progress is by using our keto calculator.
 With these calculations, you can formulate your optimal keto lifestyle — one that allows you to indulge in the richness of mayo, improve your overall health, and lose fat at the same time.

 To help you create the right diet for you, we’ve included links to a few helpful keto resources: